-"Then there is the impression which the vol-
+"Then there is the impression which the volume gives of extraordinary patience, both in

-ume gives of extraordinary patience both in thought and composition.
+In these days, when it is the fashion to pull thought and composition.
 The thought seems to have been tried over and over again, and tested in every way before it was intrusted to manuscript.

-"Exactness of reasoning is another undeniable feature of the volume.
-There is scrupucarries him on into looseness of statement.
-Yet there is no want in the volume of rhetoriin many of the arguments which is very capcussion with a sentence of Miltonic grandeur,
+" Exactness of reasoning is another undeniable feature of the volume.
+There is scrupulousness in weighing evidence, or rejection of all superfluous details; the writer's fervor never carries him on into looseness of statement.
+Yet there is no want in the volume of rhetorical beauty.
+There is an unconscious eloquence in many of the arguments which is very captivating, and some of the pages close a long discussion with a sentence of Miltonic grandeur, in which we hold our breath as we read.

-One more merit of the volume we mention -its wonderful suggestiveness.
+"One more merit of the volume we mention -its wonderful suggestiveness.
 We have marked scores of pointed sentences which, taken separately, might become the texts of essays-of sentences which seem to condense months of reading and observation."
 These remarkably appreciative statements as to the earliest of Dr. Upham's books, and especially that last sentence, seem to me exactly true of all his later writings.

-It seems that Dr. Upham has had before his mind every class of assailants of the Bible, and yet, while these assailants are very frequently answered, they have not been directly, personally, and solely antagonized; for his aim and penetration have reached beyond assailants, His missiles have broken the prison-bars of
+It seems that Dr. Upham has had before his mind every class of assailants of the Bible, and yet, while these assailants are very frequently answered, they have not been directly, personally, and solely antagonized; for his aim and penetration have reached beyond assailants.
+His missiles have broken the prison-bars of

 To show that mine is not altogether a layman's opinion, I could defend it by statements of the Rev. Drs.
-Whedon and Crosby that go as far; and there have been no clergymen pleading for the cause of the Master who have been more pronounced than they in defence of the Holy Scriptures, and none whose opinions Christian men generally value more highly.
-They did not live long enough to give their testimony to "St. Matthew's Witness," but I notice that of a remarkable man of the same class, the Rev. Alfred Owen, D.D., once pastor of the Lafayette Street Baptist Church, in the city of Detroit, then President of Dennison University, Granville, O., like them of commanding influence in his great denomination, a powerful reasoner, of strong common-sense, and so moderate in speech as to make very impressive the testimony he gives to the "Witness" in a letter to Dr. Upham, written from Nashville, Tenn., where he is now President of the Roger Williams University, which has found its way into print : "I have been reading and rereading your book with profound interest.
+Whedon and Crosby that go as far; and there have been no clergymen pleading for the cause of the Master who have been more pronounced than they in defence of the Holy Scriptures, and none whose opinions.
+Christian men generally value more highly.
+They did not live long enough to give their testimony to "St. Matthew's Witness," but I notice that of a remarkable man of the same class, the Rev. Alfred Owen, D.D., once pastor of the Lafayette Street Baptist Church, in the city of Detroit, then President of Dennison University, Granville, O., like them of commanding influence in his great denomination, powerful reasoner, of strong common-sense and so moderate in speech as to make very impressive the testimony he gives to the "Witness" in a letter to Dr. Upham, written from Nashville, Tenn., where he is now President. of the Roger Williams University, which has found its way into print: "I have been reading and rereading your book with profound interest.
 Its matchless rhetoric, its historic insight, its wide sweep of information, its consistency and accuracy equally please me.
-But I think I am most of all impressed with the new and wonderful portraiture of our Lord, and the Evangelist's purpose and plan in pro-"For years I intended that my writings ducing it.
-I realize this so deeply that I seem almost to have found a new Gospel.
+But I think I am most of all impressed with the new and wonderful portraiture of our Lord, and the Evangelist's purpose and plan in producing it.
+I realize this so deeply that I seem almost to have found a new Gospel."

-It was a new thing which came to me under the sun to meet such a man as my friend, Dr. Francis W. Upham, a graduate in 1837 of the same college as myself, a brother of my most esteemed instructor, Professor Thomas C. Upham, a man possessing original genius, purwere ancestors of mine : yet in 1873 Nelson and suing so steadily the study of the gospels, and in absolute self-denial meditating on having his writings published only after his death.
+It was a new thing which came to me under the sun to meet such a man as my friend, Dr. Francis W. Upham, a graduate in 1837 of the same college as myself, a brother of my most esteemed instructor, Professor Thomas C. Upham, a man possessing original genius, pursuing so steadily the study of the gospels, and in absolute self-denial meditating on having his writings published only after his death.